in

 Cabinet Structural Integrity

-Now that we got the points out of the way, here are the steps to refacing kitchen cabinets.
+Now that we got the points out of the way, here are the steps to refacing this part of your kitchen.

 Step.
 1. Order Supplies, Doors, and Drawer Fronts